mhsung/kaist-cs492c-fall-2025/docs/index.md

 ## Description
 Recent breakthroughs in generative AI have amazed people with the unprecedented quality of generated images and videos, as exemplified by SORA, Midjourney, StableDiffusion, and many others.
 These advancements have been achieved using diffusion models, which have become the new standard technique for generative models.
 Diffusion models offer numerous advantages, including superior performance in the quality of generated outputs, as well as capabilities in conditional generation, personalization, zero-shot manipulation, and knowledge distillation.

 In this course, we will discuss the theoretical foundations and practical applications of diffusion models.
 While the goal is to cover both theory and practice, the focus will be on gaining hands-on experience by implementing diffusion model techniques in programming assignments and solving real-world problems in the course project.
-There will be no midterm or final exams.

 ## Prerequisites